 GoPro HERO 9 Black review: Design

-Same old, but different – the GoPro HERO 9 Black manages to follow the design cues of the last handful of GoPros, but with some vital tweaks, most noticeably the long-awaited full-colour, forward-facing 'selfie' screen.
-This little screen not only immediately differentiates the HERO 9 from the HERO 8, but also flags just how seriously the DJI Osmo Action competition has been taken by GoPro.
+Same old, but different – the GoPro HERO 9 Black manages to follow the design cues of the previous GoPro generations, but with some vital tweaks, most noticeably the long-awaited full-color, front-facing 'selfie' screen.
+This small screen not only immediately sets the HERO 9 apart from the HERO 8, but is also indicative of just how seriously GoPro has taken the DJI Osmo Action as its biggest rival.

-Next door to the new screen, that newly-boosted 23.6MP sensor might look similar to the HERO 8 at a glance, but there's a surprise in store – the lens cover is back, and in Gorilla Glass too.
-A simple twist not only allows you to swap out scratched lenses, but also upgrade via the Max Lens Mod (£89.99), a whopping 155 degree FOV that delivers 'unbreakable' video stabilisation.
-The Max Lens Mod (available globally in October 2020) also boasts a 'powerful horizon lock', that works even when the camera is rotated a full 360 degrees, although you'll be pretty happy with the native GoPro HERO 9 Black's impressive Horizon Levelling skills.
+Next to the new screen, that newly-boosted 23.6MP sensor may look similar to the HERO 8 at first, but there's a surprise in store – the lens cover is back, and in Gorilla Glass no less.
+A simple twist allows you to not only swap out scratched lenses, but also upgrade via the Max Lens Mod ($99.99 or $69.99 with subscription), a whopping 155-degree FOV that delivers 'unbreakable' video stabilization.

-In addition, avid GoPro-ers have the series of 'Mods', GoPro accessories that were introduced with the HERO 8 to play with, all engineered with different superpowers.
-There's the Light Mod that maxes out at 200 lumens, a Media Mod directional mic, and a Display Mod, a 2" front facing display.
+In addition, avid GoPro users have the series of 'Mods,' GoPro accessories that were introduced with the HERO 8 to play with, all engineered with different superpowers.
+There's the Light Mod that maxes out at 200 lumens, a Media Mod directional mic, and a Display Mod, a two-inch front-facing display.

-Of these, the Media Mod for HERO 9 Black (£79.99) and Display Mod (£79.99) are available for the HERO 9 now (launched Sept 16, on the same day as the HERO 9 Black), while the Light Mod is already available for the HERO 8.
-The HERO8 Light Mod adds 200 lumens and 200 lux 1m to optimise lighting during shoots and is available now ($49.99/£49.99)
+Of these, the Media Mod for HERO 9 Black ($79.99 or $55.99 with subscription) and Display Mod ($79.99 or $55.99 with subscription) are available for the HERO 9 now (launched Sept 16, on the same day as the HERO 9 Black), while the Light Mod is already available for the HERO 8.
+The HERO8 Light Mod adds 200 lumens and 200 lux 1m to optimize lighting during shoots and is available now ($49.99 or $34.99 with subscription).

-The overall build quality – as you'd expect – is excellent, rubberised industrial corners blend into un-markable matte plastic, while critical areas such as the battery cover and mounting tabs are comfortingly solid alloy.
-Those mounting tabs will be familiar to GoPro HERO 8 users, and will be just as well received, folding flat for storage but easily extended and clamped for use.
-While the HERO 9 is no giant, it is slightly larger in every respect than the HERO 8, but is packing not only a more powerful sensor, but also another 500mAh in the battery department, and a 16% larger rear screen to boot – all round improvement.
+The overall build quality – as you'd expect – is excellent.
+Rubberized industrial corners blend into unmarkable matte plastic, while critical areas such as the battery cover and mounting tabs are comfortingly solid alloy.
+Those mounting tabs will be familiar to GoPro HERO 8 users, and will be just as well-received, folding flat for storage but easily extended and clamped for use.
+The HERO 9 is no giant, but it's slightly bigger than the HERO 8 in every respect.
+It's packing not only a more powerful sensor, but also another 500mAh in the battery department, as well as a 16% larger rear screen – improvements all around.

-Another improvement is the packaging – the HERO 9 is GoPro's first camera to ship without plastic packaging, instead arriving in a zippered travel case – one less accessory to lay out for, and less packaging to wrestle with – win, win.
+Another improvement is the packaging – the HERO 9 is GoPro's first camera to ship without plastic packaging, arriving in a zippered travel case instead.
+That's one less accessory to pay for and less packaging to wrestle with – win-win.

 GoPro HERO 9 Black review: Features and usability

 As you'd expect from a GoPro, the controls are beautifully simple to operate, even with just two buttons – power/mode on the left side and record start/stop on the top right.
-There are four pre-loaded Capture Presets (Standard, Activity, Cinematic and Slo-Mo) that let you jump right into recording the action without getting bogged down in endless settings, which has long been a key USP in GoPro's favour.
-There are up to 10 slots available for your own custom settings if you need them, catering for the professionals too.
+There are four pre-loaded Capture Presets (Standard, Activity, Cinematic and Slo-Mo) that let you jump right into recording the action without getting bogged down in endless settings, which has long been a key USP in GoPro's favor.
+There are up to 10 slots available for your own custom settings when you need them, catering to professionals.

-By linking to the GoPro app via Bluetooth, and over Wi-Fi for more intensive meddling, you can remotely control the camera, preview shots and share them direct, as well as make edits on the go.
-Finally, you can create 1080p livestreams immediately, with presets for social channels including Facebook and YouTube as well as a manual option for the perennially awkward.
+By linking to the GoPro app via Bluetooth, and over Wi-Fi for more intensive tinkering, you can remotely control the camera, preview shots and share them directly, as well as make edits on the go.
+Finally, you can create 1080p live streams instantly, with presets for social channels including Facebook and YouTube as well as a manual option for the perennially awkward.

-In a particularly well-timed nod to the remote-working world of the ‘new normal', GoPro has added the ability to use the HERO 9 as a cabled webcam.
-Add the USB-C charging cable and the GoPro Webcam desktop app and you're up and running.
-A particularly useful magnetic mount in the shape of a crocodile clip provides the perfect screen mount for this, adding an extra bit of value for professional vloggers and casual Zoom-callers alike, as well as a handy dual-use faff reducer when travelling.
+In a particularly well-timed nod to the remote-working world of the ‘new normal,' GoPro has added the ability to use the HERO 9 as a wired webcam.
+Add the USB-C charging cable and the GoPro Webcam desktop app, and you're good to go.
+A nifty magnetic mount shaped like a crocodile clip provides the perfect screen mount for this, adding extra value for professional vloggers and casual Zoom-callers alike.
+It's also convenient for traveling, keeping those tedious tasks to a minimum.

-Speaking of faff-reducing, that bigger battery might be responsible for piling on a few grams, but it does add a claimed 30% battery life.
-In testing, battery life on the HERO 9 was strong, enough for shooting multiple videos at full 5K quality and hundreds of images at a time, and the test model came with an additional battery pack for additional juice when out and about.
-The only snag there is that without an external charger, the battery can only be charged onboard (via USB-C), forcing you to switch batteries in the camera to juice up both.
-The battery door does just clear the mounting screw even if mounted the wrong way round, so it's not necessary to remove the camera from your favourite mount to charge, whatever your preferences.
+That bigger battery may be responsible for piling on a few grams, but it does add a claimed 30% battery life.
+In testing, the battery life on the HERO 9 was strong, enough for shooting multiple videos at full 5K quality and hundreds of images at a time, and the test model came with an additional battery pack for extra juice when out and about.
+The only snag here is that without an external charger, the battery can only be charged onboard (via USB-C), forcing you to switch batteries in the camera to juice up both.
+The battery door does just clear the mounting screw even when mounted the wrong way, so it's not necessary to remove the camera from your favorite mount to charge, whatever your preferences.

-The only real negative of the HERO 9 is that the solid build quality does notch up the weight, making this a pretty chunky device.
-That's not an issue in many cases, but some mounting situations (like on the side of a lightweight helmet) will make you notice that 158 grams more often than you might like.
-The GoPro Android app is surprisingly finicky about connections too, occasionally losing connection and finding it tricky to reconnect, although this was during intensive testing as opposed to normal use.
+The only real drawback on the HERO 9 is that the solid build quality does add to its weight, making it a pretty chunky device.
+That's not an issue in many cases, but in some mounting situations (like on the side of a lightweight helmet), you'll definitely notice that 158 grams more often than you might like.
+The GoPro Android app is surprisingly finicky with connections too, occasionally losing connection and finding it tricky to reconnect, although this was during intensive testing as opposed to normal use.

 GoPro HERO 9 Black review: Video and stills

-It almost goes without saying, but the HERO 9 does indeed knock out incredible quality video and stills.
-This is in part due to the significant bump in sensor resolution, but the real stars of the show are GoPro's backroom work with presets and software tools.
-Hypersmooth and Timewarp will be familiar to HERO 7 and HERO 8 owners, but here they're both upgraded once again (now both on V3) and deliver noticeably better results even on stock settings.
+It almost goes without saying, but the HERO 9 really does produce incredible quality video and stills.
+This is, in part, due to the significant bump in sensor resolution.
+However, the real stars of the show are GoPro's backroom work with presets and software tools.
+Hypersmooth and TimeWarp will be familiar to HERO 7 and HERO 8 owners, but here they're both upgraded once again (now both on V3) and deliver noticeably better results even on stock settings.

 - Browse the best video editing software to polish up your footage

-Horizon levelling is now baked into the camera, not just the app, and is immediately noticeable.
-Using the GoPro-supplied RC buggy in testing creates astonishingly smooth and watchable footage even in extremely bumpy situations, more akin to a professional rig than an action cam.
-That impression is boosted when grabbing frames from 5k video, which due to the oceans of resolution available still come out at 14.7MP/16:9, like you're running a high-end SLR.
-Also like an SLR, the burst function for stills is impressive, augmented by LiveBurst (from the HERO8) that captures 1.5 seconds of the action before and after you hit the button, making sure you don't miss the best bit of the action.
+Horizon leveling is now built into the camera, not just the app, and is immediately noticeable.
+Using the GoPro-supplied RC buggy in testing creates astonishingly smooth and watchable footage even in extremely bumpy situations, closer to a professional rig than an action cam.
+That impression is boosted when grabbing frames from 5K video because the oceans of resolution available still come out at 14.7MP/16:9, as if you're using a high-end DSLR.
+Also like an DSLR, the burst function for stills is impressive, augmented by LiveBurst (from the HERO8) that captures 1.5 seconds of the action before and after you hit the button to ensure sure you don't miss the best bit of the action.

-This package so far adds up to a powerful and competent device, but GoPro has packed in yet more, with Hindsight and Scheduled Capture tools.
-The latter brilliant for time-lapse shots, just set and forget, while the former adds real magic to the mix, enabling you to capture up to 30 seconds of footage before you hit the shutter button – a huge boon for those of us who realise too late that something awesomely video-worthy just happened.
+This package so far adds up to a powerful and competent device, but GoPro has packed in even more, with Hindsight and Scheduled Capture tools.
+The latter is excellent for time-lapse shots – just set and forget.
+The former, on the other hand, adds real magic to the mix, enabling you to capture up to 30 seconds of footage before you hit the shutter button – a huge boon for those of us who realize too late that something awesomely video-worthy just happened.

-There's more good news too, as the occasionally-buggy voice controls of the HERO7 and HERO8 are now improved.
-Although limited to 14 key commands, the voice control in quiet environments works perfectly, although less well in noisier situations, which are the times when it really needs to work seamlessly.
+There's more good news.
+The occasionally-buggy voice controls on the HERO7 and HERO8 are now improved.
+Although limited to 14 key commands, the voice control in quiet environments works perfectly, although less so in noisier situations, which are usually the times when it really needs to work seamlessly.